dittorahmat/ideb-checking/memory-bank/systemPatterns.md

 ## 1. System Architecture
 The application follows a simple two-tier client-server architecture:
 - **Frontend:** A web-based user interface built with HTML, JS, and Bootstrap.
 It is responsible for all user interaction and rendering of data.
 It communicates with the backend via API calls.
 - **Backend:** A Go application that serves the API.
-It contains all the business logic, interacts with the SQLite database, and communicates with the external SLIK OJK API.
+It contains all the business logic, interacts with the SQLite database using GORM, and communicates with the external SLIK OJK API.

 For v1, this architecture will be maintained but deployed as a single unit within a monorepo to Azure App Service.